modernish/modernish/README.md

 * If *status* is non-zero, the *message* and the output of the `showusage` function are redirected to standard error.

+### `chdir` ###

+Robust `cd` replacement for use in scripts.
+Standard `cd` suffers from pitfalls with symlinks and inheritance of `$CDPATH`, and cannot safely be used with arbitrary directory names.
+Robust and portable use of `cd` in scripts is unreasonably difficult.
+Hence this wrapper function.

+Usage: `chdir` [ `-f` ] [ `--` ] *directorypath*

+Normally, failure to change the present working directory to *directorypath* is a fatal error that ends the program.
+To tolerate failure, add the `-f` option; in that case, exit status 0 signifies success and exit status 1 signifies failure, and scripts should always check and handle exceptions.

+To use arbitrary directory names (e.g. directory names input by the user or other untrusted input) always use the `--` separator that signals the end of options, or paths starting with `-` may be misinterpreted as options.

 ### `insubshell` ###

 The `insubshell` function checks if you're currently running in a